MDR-Team-5/medication-delivery-robot-app/README.md

 * npm update
 * npm install -g npm-check-updates
 * npm start (application can be run locally)
-* node server.js //  This is used by the password authenticator
+* node /path/to/nodejs_mysql/server.js ##  This is used for the password authenticator and ORM API

 node should be running v16+
 npm should be running v8+